sudo0rw3ll/FileStorageAPI/README.md

 # FileStorageAPI
 ## Very short project description
-Java written API for file storage creation and manipulation.
+Java written API for creating and manipulating with a file storage.
-API will be implemented to interact with local and remote file storage (Google Drive).
+API will be implemented to interact with a local and remote file storage (Google Drive).

 ## Deo za dve bekend vidre
 Joko ovaj readme cemo koristiti kao mini beleznicu kroz koju cemo da pratimo